 Section 4.F: Admissions and Enrollment Plan: The School will be responsible for its enrollment process and shall admit and enroll students residing in the school district in accordance with Section 13C of the School's Application (Appendix 1) and Section 1002.33(10), Florida Statutes.
+Students who are at-risk of academic failure, as defined in Florida Statutes, shall be an enrollment priority of the School.
 Informational meetings will be held by the School to inform interested parents/guardians of the mission of the School, the registration process, and required contractual obligations.
 The School will provide this information to parents/guardians in English as well as in other languages (e.g., Spanish, Haitian-Creole).

 Section 4.F.1: Student Eligibility and Enrollment Preferences: The School agrees to enroll an eligible student by accepting a timely application, unless the number of applications exceed the stated capacity of the School, class, grade, level or building as agreed to in Appendix 1.
-In such case, all applicants shall have an equal chance of being admitted through a random selection process, in accordance with enrollment preferences identified in the Application and applicable laws.
-The School's enrollment plan shall be comply with the following eligibility and enrollment considerations:
+In such case, all applicants shall have an equal chance of being admitted through a random selection process.
+In future years, the time frame for accepting applications shall be mutually agreed to by the Sponsor and the School.
+The School's enrollment plan shall comply with the following eligibility and enrollment considerations: